 Every war is fought long after the last physical battle.
 It is the sustained battle for a dominating, ruling story about that war.
 Why did we go to war?
 How did we fight?
 Who were the righteous and glorious?
 The evil and devious?
 Who were the victors?
 What were the costs?
 War after war, a repeating pattern.
 In this United States, it is a lethal pattern propelling us into acceptance of the next war — and the next.
 The ghosts of war ask us to be skeptical.

-It won’t help us to elect women to offices of power, if they turn around and vote for huge military budgets.
-This recently happened in the vote for the US National Defense Authorization Act of 2017, the largest “defense” bill in history which passed 89–8 in the Senate.
-Of the 21 women senators voting (16 Democrats, 5 Republicans), only one Democrat woman voted against it.
-That means 15 Democrat women betrayed, and made insecure, women here and around the world.
+Why elect women to positions of power if they vote for huge military budgets as in the US National Defense Authorization Act of 2017, largest “defense” bill in our history at that time.
+Of 21 women senators voting (16 Dems, 5 Reps), only one Democrat woman voted against it.
+All the others jeopardized women here and around the world.
 There are approximately 3.8 billion women in the world; 126 million in the U.S. For whom does our feminism stand?

 Here’s another poster protesting the U.S. military’s role in polluting the earth.
 The Department of “Defense” produces more hazardous waste than the five largest U.S. oil companies combined!
 At the same time, the Pentagon is exempt from all international climate agreements!!!
 How can this be?
 For another article on this issue, check out Project Censored’s US Department of Defense is the Worst Polluter on the Planet.